How do I arrange a Funeral at St. Elphin’s Church?

 Sometimes it can help to talk to a person who is not a member of your own family or a close friend.
 If you would like to have someone from St. Elphin’s Pastoral Team come to visit you in the coming weeks we would like to support you and encourage you in this.
 Please contact the Rector if you would like this to be arranged.

-Every year around the first weekend in November we hold a special evening Memorial Service at 6:30 pm for those who have lost loved ones in that year.
+Every year around the first weekend in November we hold a special evening Memorial Service for those who have lost loved ones in that year.
 Candles are lit for each of the people we are mourning, and their names are read out.
 We will send you an invitation to this service nearer the time.
 We do hope you will be able to attend.

 You are also welcome to join us for our regular church services.
 You will find details about these on the first page of our web site.